TWO TERRIBLE FIRES DEVASTATED NATICK ALMOST 150 YEARS AGO

 In mid-January 1874 The Natick Bulletin’s headlines shouted the dreadful story.
 A fast-moving fire had destroyed 37 buildings and much of the town center.
 Losses were estimated at over $650,000.
 On January 14, The Boston Globe said the previous day’s conflagration was “One of seething flame, the light of which illuminated the sky for a distance of twenty miles around!”
 Newspaper editors and writers didn’t hold anything back in the late 19th century.
 The stories were hyped with sensational details and they openly embraced a community spirit that reflected the alarming impact of the fire.

-The blaze leveled most of five business blocks in the center of town, made almost 25 people homeless, and burned the First Congregational Church and melted its bell.
+The January 13 early morning blaze leveled most of five business blocks and 18 structures in the center of town, made almost 25 people homeless, and burned the First Congregational Church and melted its bell.
 Nearly every building was destroyed in the blocks bounded by Central, Main and Washington streets, and the railroad.

 The firefighters worked valiantly to control the fire, but they were ill-equipped to do so.
 The town’s steam-powered pump was cranky, and old canvas hoses burst when they were pressurized.
 It took 20 minutes to start water flowing.
 There was an inadequate system of “reservoirs” (scattered ditches, 20-30 feet deep) that served as the emergency water supply.
-Five neighboring towns sent men and equipment to help—like the “hand engine from Saxonville…[that] rendered most efficient and valuable aid”—and Boston firemen brought a steam pump by special train.
+South Natick, Ashland, Framingham, and Newton sent men and equipment to help—like the “hand engine from Saxonville…[that] rendered most efficient and valuable aid”—and Boston firemen brought a steam pump by special train.
 The horse-drawn apparatus mostly arrived too late to do much good and the work was limited by the insufficient water supply.
 Natick and many neighboring towns upgraded their firefighting capabilities significantly after the fire.
 Within a year, Natick installed 78 new fire hydrants.

 In profoundly sad language, The Natick Bulletin wrote the lead of its first story about the fire: “The business portion of our beautiful town lies in ashes.
 The fire demon has laid his withering hand upon the home of nearly our whole mercantile, religious and professional interests, and it is vanished from sight.
 It is almost too terrible to realize.”